 There have been many interesting assignments arising out of my work in commercial and advertising photography.

-During my 35 years at this, big projects have been part and parcel of what I seek.
+With over 30 years at this, big projects have been part and parcel of what I enjoy.
 That includes having built 6 foot wide by 20 feet long running water streams in my studio complete with stony banks for realism, constructing and painting sets, receiving and sorting hundreds of ice cream cones in search of the perfect cone for each of a half dozen types for packaging for Joy Cones; check your grocer’s shelves.
 Plus, there are so many more!

 - Military contractors/manufacturers